Foto: Dan Mariner

 Of all the native breeds, Old Norse sheep are the oldest species found in Norway and often called the Viking sheep, as the Vikings are believed to have brought them on their voyages west.
 Research has indeed found they are related to the sheep from vesterled; namely Iceland, the Farao Islands and Shetland.
 Hardy and sure-footed, Old Norse sheep generally give birth without difficulty and show good mothering skills, with a natural instinct to watch for danger throughout the year.

-OPENING HOURS 2024:
+OPENING HOURS 2026

-Monday - Friday: 10 - 16
+Monday-Friday: 10 - 16

 Sunday: closed

-We are open all year round, and the opening times are published usually a bit before the month begins.
 We are usually around after the opening hours, please call or email us.

 Steineveien 294